saradmytriw/NumericalMethodsAlgorithms/LU Algorithm/README.md

 # luFactor
 The algorithm uses LU Decomposition to produce L and U matrices which can be used to solve a system of equations.
-It also makes use of partial pivoting as tracked by the P matrix.
+It also makes use of partial pivoting as tracked by the P matrix which is also output.

 Inputs